How to transition into Keto and become fat-adapted

 Let me tell you – I am literally the cake cutter at my job for the monthly birthday celebration.
 Not once since being on keto have I had the urge to lick my fingers or grab a plate of cake, which is right in front of my face.
 Cake no longer appeals to me.
 I can be around everyone eating it and honestly not care or think twice about it.
 I don’t miss it.

 What’s the point of all of this?
 Well its because I want you to get through the transition period.
 This is the period between the start of keto and up to the point where you become fat adapted.
 You need to do the following things during transition to stay successful on keto:

 - Eat a lot of salt (salt, pickle juice, bone broth, anything salty!).
+Specifically, pink himalayan sea salt as it’s not stripped of essential minerals you need like normal table salt is.
 Your kidneys will be dumping salt like crazy.
 When you eat carbs your kidneys hold on to salt.
 But not on Keto.
 You can salt everything and have great tasting food.
 If you do not eat salt, you will get light-headed and feel like crap

 - Keep keto simple!
 Eat meat, cheese, eggs, green veggies (if you want but you don’t have to), avocado, butter, coconut oil, nuts (not peanuts or cashews), seeds, heavy cream, sour cream, & cream cheese.
 Choose fatty cuts of meat.
 Keep the skin on, and bone in!
 For best recipes during keto transition, see below.

 - Just count your carbs.
 Do not count calories.
 Just carbs.
 Stay under 20g net carbs a day (carbs minus those carbs from fiber).
 If your transition period seems to be taking awhile, cut out the veggies too and stay under 20g of total carbs.

 - Do not fear fat.
 Put fat on everything.
 This is how you get satiated and not go over your protein limit (read FAQs for more info).